 - Inform the Division Council of actions taken by senior bar entities.

 - work with the Chair to execute the Division’s legislative agenda;

-- keep the membership of the Division informed of matters of the Association pertaining to law students; and
+- Keep the membership of the Division informed of matters of the Association pertaining to law students.

-- Section Officers Conference (SOC)/Fall Board of Governors Meeting in September
+- Section Officers Conference (SOC)/Fall Council Meeting in September

 - ABA Midyear Meeting in February